 Does Altra Industrial Motion Have A Relatively High Or Low P/E For Its Industry?

-Altra Industrial Motion's P/E of 25.72 indicates some degree of optimism towards the stock.
-The image below shows that Altra Industrial Motion has a higher P/E than the average (23.0) P/E for companies in the machinery industry.
+Altra Industrial Motion's P/E of 8.06 indicates relatively low sentiment towards the stock.
+We can see in the image below that the average P/E (13.7) for companies in the machinery industry is higher than Altra Industrial Motion's P/E.

-Its relatively high P/E ratio indicates that Altra Industrial Motion shareholders think it will perform better than other companies in its industry classification.
-The market is optimistic about the future, but that doesn't guarantee future growth.
-So further research is always essential.
-I often monitor director buying and selling.
+Its relatively low P/E ratio indicates that Altra Industrial Motion shareholders think it will struggle to do as well as other companies in its industry classification.
+Since the market seems unimpressed with Altra Industrial Motion, it's quite possible it could surprise on the upside.
+If you consider the stock interesting, further research is recommended.
+For example, I often monitor director buying and selling.

 How Growth Rates Impact P/E Ratios